 - Are you thinking about killing yourself?

-- Walk the student up to the school counselor
+- Walk the student up to the school counseling department

-- If the student has disclosed suicidal intent, do not let the student leave the school grounds alone.
+- If the student has disclosed suicidal intent, do not let the student leave them alone